Kong/kongponents/docs/components/tooltip.md

 ### label

-Here you can pass in the text to display in the toolip.
+Here you can pass in the text to display in the tooltip.

-- `I am a new sample label`

 <KTooltip label="I am a new sample label">
   <KButton>Sample Button</KButton>